zhangou888/academic_oz/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Ou Zhang is a data scientist and Psychometrician at Pearson.
-His research interests include psychometrics, applied statistics, data visualization, machine learning, and general data science.
-He currently works with the psychometrics service team at Pearson, where I focus on data science, psychometrics modeling and analysis, testing development, and consulting.
-I’m also the data geek with R, Python and SAS.
+I am a data scientist and psychometrician at [Pearson](https://www.pearsonassessments.com/).
+My research interests include psychometrics, applied statistics, data visualization, machine learning, and general data science.
+I currently works with the psychometrics service team at Pearson, where I focus on data science, psychometrics modeling and analysis, testing development, and consulting.

-He has previously worked at clinical assessment branch at Pearson, playing a key role in multiple flagship clinical assessment products, including WISC-5, GFTA-3, KLPA-3, Quotient ADHD diagnosis test, TEACH-2 Behavior test.
-Outside of psychometrics and statistical modeling, Ou has also been a data scientist and a R programming educator.
+I received my PhD in Educational Research, Evaluation, and Methodology from University of Florida in 2012.
+Prior to joining Pearson Psychometrics Service,  I was a Psychometrician II and team lead at clinical assessment branch in Pearson.
+While at clinical branch, I led multiple flagship clinical assessment products, including WISC-5, GFTA-3, KLPA-3, Quotient ADHD diagnosis test, TEACH-2 Behavior test.
+Outside of psychometrics and statistical modeling, I am also a data scientist, and a programming lover, and a father of two.